mpi-sws-rse/thingflow-python/examples/event_library_comparison/README.rst

 Evaluation
 ----------
 The async/await implementation largely follows a traditional procedural style.
-[1]_ Overall, the async/await has two disadvantages relative to AntEvents:
+[1]_ Overall, the async/await has two disadvantages relative to ThingFlow:

 1. The async nature of the coroutines is viral in the sense that any functions/methods calling an async (coroutine) method must also be async.
 This causes implementation decisions about whether to use asynchronous or synchronous APIs to have a non-local impact.
-In contrast, AntEvents can support asynchronous APIs as well as components running in separate threads, without any application-level changes.
+In contrast, ThingFlow can support asynchronous APIs as well as components running in separate threads, without any application-level changes.
 2. Each function in the async/await program's call stack must also have control flow to handle three possible situations: a normal event, an error, or the end of events from the upstream sensor.
-In AntEvents, these are handled by the (reusable) components via the ``on_next``, ``on_error``, and ``on_completed`` methods.
-AntEvents application code only needs to be concerned with the overall structure of the data flow.
+In ThingFlow, these are handled by the (reusable) components via the ``on_next``, ``on_error``, and ``on_completed`` methods.
+ThingFlow application code only needs to be concerned with the overall structure of the data flow.

-AntEvents achieves this simplicity by providing a level of indirection in the programming model.
-The AntEvents code actually generates the application by connecting and configuring the requested components.
+ThingFlow achieves this simplicity by providing a level of indirection in the programming model.
+The ThingFlow code actually generates the application by connecting and configuring the requested components.
 The filter abstraction used by the application programmer is at a much higher level than the procedural abstractions used in an async/await application.